RaphaelTurtlePower/objc_ios_guides/Installing-CocoaPods.md

 ## Overview

 There is no official Apple mechanism for handling dependency management for iOS projects.
-An open source project called CocoaPods was created to
+An open source project called CocoaPods was created to fulfill this need.

 ### Step 1: Install RubyGems